ON THIS PAGE

 Robert Schuller and Sir John Marks Templeton

-Wikipedia says that the Hour Of Power In Europe
+Wikipedia also said the Hour Of Power in Europe was

-“… is broadcast on CNBC Europe, VOX in Austria, Germany, Netherlands, Switzerland and Sky One in the UK and Republic of Ireland; in the Middle East, it is carried on METV in Israel, Jordan, Lebanon, and Syria; and in Australia on EXPO,Australian Christian Channel and the free to air commercial television channel, network 10.
-In Australia the programme is also broadcast weekly on radio.”
+"... broadcast on CNBC Europe, VOX in Austria, Germany, Netherlands, Switzerland and Sky One in the UK and Republic of Ireland; in the Middle East, it is carried on METV in Israel, Jordan, Lebanon, and Syria; and in Australia on EXPO,Australian Christian Channel and the free to air commercial television channel, network 10.
+In Australia the program is also broadcast weekly on radio.